Keto lemon bars bridge the gap between a satisfying sweet treat and keeping your healthy…

 Chocolate coconut bars will indulge your chocolate cravings without the guilt that may typically follow.
 These are similar to Girl Scout Samoas but in bar form.

 Enjoy a light crust with hints of cinnamon, followed by a layer of nuts, coconut flakes and dark chocolate.
 Lastly the most luscious caramel-flavored sweetened coconut milk is drizzled on top.

-If you’re trying to keep your carbs and sugar low, these are a delicious, healthy option for you.!
-These chocolate coconut bars are grain & sugar free.
+If you’re trying to keep your carbs and sugar low, these chocolate coconut bars are a delicious, healthier option for you!

 how to make chocolate coconut bars